 Decide what’s important to you.
 Do you value living in a neighborhood where everyone must do their part to keep up their yards, limit clutter, and maintain their home exteriors to a high standard?
 You may need to relinquish some control, personal style and freedom, and tolerate some inflexible rules.
 On the other hand, if you value the freedom to control your own land, you may want to avoid an HOA community.
 Perhaps you want to raise chickens, pick your paint colors, hang a bunch of Christmas lights, or work on old cars in your driveway someday.
 Don’t move into a house you like in a neighborhood you wouldn’t enjoy living in.
 Decide if an HOA is right for you.

 Do your research.
 If you’re buying a home with an HOA, find out what’s in the CC&Rs, and make sure you can live with it.
 Take your HOA rules seriously, because violations can result in everything from simple fines to property liens, foreclosure and eviction.
 If you’re buying a home without an HOA, survey the neighborhood to see what kinds of neighbors you’ll have, and imagine what the area will look like 5 years from now (based on current maintenance and upkeep).
-You also need to know what to expect with HOA fees, which can range from $30 to $300 per month, depending on your amenities.
+You also need to know what to expect with HOA fees, which can range from ten dollars to hundreds of dollars per month, depending on your amenities.
 Factor those costs into your overall housing budget!
 Talk to your friends and family to find out their experience with HOAs.

 Love the HOA You’re With.
 If you do buy a home with an HOA, pay attention and consider getting involved in leadership.
 An HOA can be a great thing, so long as it serves the needs of the community.
 If you find yourself getting annoyed or frustrated by the rules, find out if they can be amended, or if a significant percentage of homeowners might be in favor of a compromise.
 You should start by reading the Bylaws, and the Rules and Regulations, to determine what steps you need to take.
 Do some research to understand the reason for the rule, and zoning laws or municipal codes that impact restrictions.
 Ask good questions, because there’s a good chance the rules exist for a reason, and you need to be willing to compromise.
 If you disagree with the Board of Directors, consider putting your hand up for the next HOA election.